What is Issues Management in Public Relations?

 - Has media coverage been positive, neutral or negative?

 Early evaluation of the nature and direction of these trends is key to successful PR issues management.
 Issues may present a threat.
 Or they may present an opportunity.
-The skill of the public relations professional is to evaluate the issue to understand which one it is.
+My skill as a public relations professional is to evaluate the issue to understand which one it is.

 Issues are commonly described as having a five-stage lifecycle: